bezakrobin/bezakrobin/README.md

 Here you'll find projects ranging from small scripts to larger applications.
 Each project is a learning step and showcases different skills and technologies I've been exploring.

-## Total Hours Spent

-As of now, the cumulative hours spent on the projects is approximately **84** hours.
-I've dedicated this time to improving my craft and delivering quality work.

 ## Connect with Me

 - Portfolio: [bezakrobin.com](https://bezak-robin-portfolio-website.onrender.com/)